dharanishmadesh/Home_Automation/README.md

-# 🌐 Arduino IoT Cloud Smart Home Automation System 🏠
+# 🌐 Arduino IoT Cloud Smart Home Automation System🏠

 🚀 **Welcome to the Smart Home Automation System!** This project integrates Arduino IoT Cloud, DHT sensors, IR remote controls, and relays for efficient home automation.
 Control your devices remotely, monitor temperature and humidity, and make your home smarter!